-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Rich Cimini's pick: The Jets have a rookie quarterback in Sam Darnold playing behind an offensive line that didn't play together for a single snap in the preseason.
 The Lions have their own issues, especially on both lines, but they have Matthew Stafford and the home crowd.
 In the end, the Jets will be undermined by their woeful pass rush (only 28 sacks last season) and fans will be second-guessing them for not offering more for Khalil Mack.
 Lions 27, Jets 23

 Michael Rothstein's pick: It's a first-time head coach (Matt Patricia) facing a quarterback (Darnold) in his first start.
-Considering Patricia's familiarity with some of the Jets personnel and with coach Todd Bowles from his time in New England, that should be enough to help the Lions fluster Darnold.
+Considering Patricia's familiarity with some of the Jets' personnel and with coach Todd Bowles from his time in New England, that should be enough to help the Lions fluster Darnold.
 Detroit has won six of its past seven season openers and usually plays well on Monday nights, including going 2-0 last season.
 Lions 35, Jets 23

 FPI win projection: DET, 72 percent.
 FPI isn't giving Darnold much credit, hence the Lions' chances to win.
 If the rookie lives up to the hype, the model will quickly adjust.